 Waco Blakley was born and raised in Weatherford, Oklahoma where he graduated from Weatherford High School in 1989.
 On February 26, 1990 he enlisted into the United States Marine Corps and reported to Marine Corps Recruit Depot in San Diego, California.
 During his enlistment, Blakley served at the American Embassies in Paris, France, Vienna, Austria, Kiev, Ukraine, and Warsaw, Poland as Marine Embassy Security.
 He was honorably discharged from the Marine Corps on July 25, 1994.
 Waco rejoined the military and enlisted on April 8, 1999 as a member of the 137th Security Forces Squadron in the Oklahoma Air National Guard.
 After 9/11 Waco was deployed three times in direct combat support of Operations Enduring Freedom & Iraqi Freedom.
 Due to injuries and medical concerns Master Sergeant Blakley retired after twenty four years of service.
 He has been awarded the Meritorious Service Medal with Oak Leaf Cluster, Air Force Commendation Medal with two Oak Leafs, Marine Corps Good Conduct Medal, and the Armed Forced Expeditionary Medal.
-Waco serves as OEF/OIF/OND Transition Patient Advocate at the Oklahoma City VA Medical Center.
+Waco serves full time at the Tulsa VA Medical Center.

 Scotty grew up with a military influence and recognizes the issues military veterans and their families face.
 His father Larry Deatherage served in the United States Army during the Vietnam conflict as an MP, ASA, and ended his career with the Criminal Investigation Division of the Army and was stationed in Washington DC.
 Scotty's mother worked as a secretary in the Pentagon.
 He has dedicated his life to serving our war heroes and their families that deal with the daily stresses brought on by the reality of war.
-Scotty works with a large number of veterans and understands their character, the issues, and is always on the move creating opportunites to improve their lives.
+Scotty works with a large number of veterans and understands their character, the issues, and is always on the move creating opportunities to improve their lives.
 As the executive director he oversees all aspects of the organization.

 USAF Maj.
 General (Ret) Rita Aragon